City to receive two awards from the Iowa Economic Development Authority for Braille School

 VINTON - Hours of discussions and meetings paid off for the City of Vinton and its plans for the future of the Iowa Braille and Sight Saving School (IBSSS) grounds.

-During Thursday evening's city council meeting Chris Ward, Vinton city administrator, shared that the city was the recipient of two awards from the Iowa Economic Development Authority.
+During Thursday evening's city council meeting Chris Ward, Vinton city administrator, shared that the city was the recipient of two awards from the Iowa Economic eevelopment Authority.

 The total award was $2 million dollars.
 The city is the recipient of a Vacant State Demolition Grant in the amount of $1 million, along with a $1 million in Vacant State Rehabilitation Loan.